agraef/raptor7/README.md

 Moreover, the "Mute", "Solo", and "Record Arm" buttons are bound to the mute, latch, and bypass controls (the `M`, `L`, and `B` buttons in the top right corner) of the panel.

+Some additional looper controls are available as well.
+Press (and hold) the "Device Hold" button, while you click the up and down buttons to select a loop in the looper subpatch, or the "Mute", "Solo", and "Record Arm" buttons to load and save a loop, and toggle the loop control in the panel, respectively.

 ## Quirks and Limitations

 Here are some known issues and how to work around them.
 Anything else that seems to be missing or not working properly?
 File a [bug report][], or (better yet) submit a [pull request][]!